MarcusHoltz/marcusholtz.github.io/_posts/2024-03-23-opnsense-wireguard-vpn.md

 3. `Name` - thinkpad

-4. Public key - Paste in the `Public Key` from the client machine you generated earlier.
+4. `Public key` - Paste in the `Public Key` from the client machine you generated earlier.
 > If you forgot, you will need to go to the client you're using and copy the Public Key.

-5. Pre-shared Key — `Optional`, and may be omitted.
+5. `Pre-shared Key` — `Optional`, and may be omitted.
 This option adds an additional layer of symmetric-key cryptography for post-quantum resistance.
 You will need to take this key from OPNsense to the client.
 Write it down or copy it.

-6. Allowed IPs - `10.2.2.22/32`
+6. `Allowed IPs` - `10.2.2.0/24, 172.23.10.0/24`
-> If you're using the same certificate for multiple clients, then you will need to increase the CIDR subnet for more IP addresses.
+>  `Allowed IPs` adds a route inside of opnsense to the "allowed IPs" subnet over WireGuard's local profile's `Tunnel Address`.

-7. Endpoint address - Leave the endpoint address on this OPNsense **server** `instance` with the `static IP` address `empty`.
+7. Endpoint address - `coolserver.dyndns.net`
-> The *peer client* with the dynamic IP will then be the initiator, and the *peer server* with the static IP will be the responder.
+> How do you reach the server you're connecting to?

-8. Endpoint port - Should also remain `blank`.
+8. Endpoint port - `51820`

 9. Instances - Should have the name of the tunnel subnet we made earlier, `wgopn1-memestor`.